 In order to keep the orthogonality of the transform matrix, the transform matrices are quantized more accurately than the transform matrices in HEVC.
 To keep the intermediate values of the transformed coefficients within the 16-bit range, after horizontal and after vertical transform, all the coefficients are to have 10-bit.

 In order to control MTS scheme, separate enabling flags are specified at SPS level for intra and inter, respectively.
 When MTS is enabled at SPS, a CU level flag is signalled to indicate whether MTS is applied or not.
 Here, MTS is applied only for luma.
-The MTS CU level flag is signalled when the following conditions are satisfied.
+The MTS signaling is skipped when one of the below conditions is applied.

-Both width and height smaller than or equal to 32
+The position of the last significant coefficient for the luma TB is less than 1 (i.e., DC only)

-CBF flag is equal to one
+The last significant coefficient of the luma TB is located inside the MTS zero-out region

 If MTS CU flag is equal to zero, then DCT2 is applied in both directions.
 However, if MTS CU flag is equal to one, then two other flags are additionally signalled to indicate the transform type for the horizontal and vertical directions, respectively.
 Transform and signalling mapping table as shown in Table 3-11.
 Unified the transform selection for ISP and implicit MTS is used by removing the intra-mode and block-shape dependencies.
 If current block is ISP mode or if the current block is intra block and both intra and inter explicit MTS is on, then only DST7 is used for both horizontal and vertical transform cores.
 When it comes to transform matrix precision, 8-bit primary transform cores are used.
 Therefore, all the transform cores used in HEVC are kept as the same, including 4-point DCT-2 and DST-7, 8-point, 16-point and 32-point DCT-2.
 Also, other transform cores including 64-point DCT-2, 4-point DCT-8, 8-point, 16-point, 32-point DST-7 and DCT-8, use 8-bit primary transform cores.